simboonlong/modal.js/README.md

 ## modal.js
 a lightbox plugin that loads up a higher resolution image from its thumbnail.

-1. no jquery, prototype-based, lightweight.
+1. no jquery, prototype-based, event-driven, lightweight.
 2. responsive.
 3. only images are supported so far.
 4. tested to work in chrome, safari, firefox, ie 11.